aoaow/python_script_with_rust/README.md

 ## Performance Comparison

-Rust signifantly reduced the time and resource used for data processing.
+Rust signifantly reduced the time and resource used for data processing via the time command.

 | Language | Execution Time (s) | Memory Usage (MB) |